Prometheus-X-association/data-value-chain-tracker/README.markdown

 ## Dynamic Behaviour

-The sequence diagrams below describe possible DVA additions to the basic Connector flows.
+The sequence diagrams below describe possible DVCT to the basic B2B Connector flows.

 _To be discussed with Félix and Robin_